juanevp/ReferencePathManager/Readme.md

 - `Delete All`:  removes the selected paths from all projects in the solution.
 - `Propagate`:  ensures that the selected paths are present in the currently selected projects.
 - `Propagate All`:  ensures that the selected paths are present in all projects from the solution.

+Paths can also be added from the clipboard with Ctrl+V.